 - Events must comply with all federal, state and local laws governing charitable fundraising, gift reporting, and special events.
 Donors must be notified regarding which portion of their contribution is tax deductible, and determinations must be made based on fair market value of all tickets and/or items.
 Please contact Dartmouth Health Children's with questions or for more information.

 - Dartmouth Health Children's must approve, in advance, all copy for print materials using the “Dartmouth Health Children's” or “Hearts in Action” brand, including invitations, advertisements, press releases, and posters.
-Our name and logos must not be altered or shortened, other than to use the acronym "CHaD" after first referring to "Children’s Hospital at Dartmouth Hitchcock."
+Our name and logos must not be altered or shortened, other than to use the acronym "CHaD" after first referring to "Children's Hospital at Dartmouth Hitchcock Medical Center."

-- Please notify CHaD Community Relations if you plan to contact businesses, individuals, or organizations for sponsorship proposals.
-Please be prepared to provide Dartmouth Health Children's with a list of organizations that you plan to approach, so that we can be sure that they have not already been solicited for a donation by CHaD.
+- Please notify Dartmouth Health Children's staff if you plan to contact businesses, individuals, or organizations for sponsorship proposals.
+Please be prepared to provide Dartmouth Health Children's with a list of organizations that you plan to approach, so that we can be sure that they have not already been solicited for a donation by our organization.